 Trust & safety

-Tutti is built for real creators promoting real campaigns.
-To keep the reward pool fair to everyone earning from it, two things go through moderation: who can join, and which posts count as rewardable.
+Tutti matches real creators with real brand campaigns.
+To keep the reward pool fair to everyone earning from it, two things get looked at: how creators match with brand needs, and which posts count as rewardable.
 This page explains the principles — not the exact criteria, which we deliberately keep internal so they can't be reverse-engineered.

-When you sign up, we look at your 𝕏 account to decide whether it's a fit.
-The bar is "authentic, organic creator," not "large account."
+When you sign up, we look at your 𝕏 account to see how it matches what the brands here need.
+What matters is "authentic, organic creator," not "large account" — and not matching yet is about fit, not a quality verdict.

 Follower threshold

-There's a minimum follower count to enter Tutti.
-Below it, you can sign up but won't be approved yet — keep building your audience and re-check once you've crossed the line.
+Brands currently look for a minimum follower count.
+Below it, you can sign up but won't match yet — keep building your audience and re-check once you've crossed the line.
 No waiting period applies; the re-check is instant.

-Once your account is approved, the first time you join a campaign you participate as a Booster — quoting and amplifying other creators' campaign posts.
+Once you've joined Tutti, the first time you join a campaign you participate as a Booster — quoting and amplifying other creators' campaign posts.
 From the second campaign onward, you can join as either a Booster or a Creator on every campaign after that.

 Why this exists